 How can early childhood professionals support the families they work with in handling these public moments of parenting “disaster” with grace and an eye to strengthening the parent-child relationship?

 We’ve all seen the flood of articles, memes, and videos online that paint a judgmental picture of parents trying their best with crying babies, ornery toddlers, and prickly preschoolers.
 According to Tuning In, ZERO TO THREE’s National Parent Survey, 90% of moms and 85% of dads feel judged when it comes to their parenting skills.
 In other words, just 2 out of 20 moms and 3 out of 20 dads aren’t bothered by the disapproving frowns or raised eyebrows of their partners, other parents, and complete strangers in the supermarket—a very small number, for sure.
-The Tuning In data show that all this judgment is shaping the experience of modern-day parenting.
+The data show that all this judgment is shaping the experience of modern-day parenting.
 So the question is: How can early childhood professionals support the families they work with in handling these public moments of parenting “disaster” with grace and an eye to strengthening the parent-child relationship?

-Imagine this very common scenario: A parent is in the grocery store on the busiest shopping day of the week.
+Imagine a common tantrum scenario: A parent is in the grocery store on the busiest shopping day of the week.
 She is trying to hustle her 3-year-old out of the candy aisle.
 But it’s too late.
 Suddenly, there’s an extra-large bag of chocolates clutched in his adorable little hand.
 The next thing she knows, he’s lying on the floor, kicking and screaming, and there are chocolates everywhere.
 She is mortified… and everyone in the adjacent check-out line is watching.
 How can she keep her cool?
 Here are some ideas to keep in mind the next time you are talking about public meltdowns with parents.
 You can also check out our new resource on managing tantrums for additional guidance for families.

-Tantrums are a part of toddler life.
+Toddler tantrums and meltdowns are a part of toddler life.

 Toddlers are discovering that they’re separate people from their parents.
 (Yay, that’s what’s supposed to happen at this age!)
 They want one thing.
 Parents want something else.
 But toddlers don’t have all the words they need to communicate their thoughts and feelings, and they’re never the people in charge (even if it doesn’t feel that way to parents).
-Typical development can be a recipe for frustration, and tantrums, and tears—for toddlers and sometimes for parents, too.
+Typical development can be a recipe for frustration—and tantrums, and tears—for toddlers and sometimes for parents, too.

 A child’s behavior is trying to tell parents something.